GadiRay/gatsby-starter-delog/_data/blog/2020-04-29-build-and-publish-personal-website-in-5-minutes-with-gatsby-js.md

 ```

 \
-And you site will be up and running on <http://localhost:8000> !!!
+And you site will be up and running on <http://localhost:8000> 😎

 Let's save our blog now to GitHub:

-* Create a new repository on Github
+* Create a new repository on GitHub
 * push `my-new-blog` project

   ```shell